-Observers inside the polling area: Most states have fairly strict rules for what kind of observers are allowed into the polling area while people are voting, and what they are allowed to do while inside.
-Illinois does have a process whereby a "state nonpartisan civic organization" can get representatives appointed as observers for early and election day voting.
-In general, nonprofit organizations usually find that running an observer program is complicated, and it may be more effective to focus on other civic engagement and GOTV work - if you wish to pursue having observers appointed, consult with legal counsel.
+Observers inside the polling area: Most states, including Pennsylvania, have fairly strict rules for what kind of observers are allowed into the polling area while people are voting, and what they are allowed to do while inside.
+In general, nonprofit organizations usually find that running an observer program is complicated, and it may be more effective to focus on other civic engagement and GOTV work in their communities.